Cayenne Peppers – The Aspirin and Tylenol Free Answer to Pain Relief

 I Put that Shit on Everything!

 As a personal side note, I used to get heartburn almost every time I used one of those popular hot sauces.
 When I started making my own, I never experienced heartburn again.
 Now I make my own for less than 25 cents per bottle!
+You can do it too – here’s how:

-Just use an empty sauce bottle and the ingredients listed on the back label to make your own.
-All you need to do is replace the white vinegar with ACV and table salt with Celtic sea salt.
 Fill the bottle to approximately 90% with ACV then add the cayenne powder and sea salt to taste.
 If you prefer, you can just sprinkle cayenne powder directly in your food; this is my preferred method.

 How about that for put that shit on everything?